aws-actions/configure-aws-credentials/README.md

 ### Configuring IAM to trust GitHub
-To use GitHub's OIDC provider, you must first set up federation with the provider in as an IAM IdP.
+To use GitHub's OIDC provider, you must first set up federation with the provider as an IAM IdP.
 The GitHub OIDC provider only needs to be created once per account (i.e. multiple IAM Roles that can be assumed by the GitHub's OIDC can share a single OIDC Provider).
 Here is a sample CloudFormation template that will configure this trust for you.